-If you’ve arrived here, chances are that something isn’t working the way you’d expect or breaking your store.
+If you’ve arrived here, the chances are that something isn’t working in the way you’d expect or something is breaking your store.

-Occasionally this can be a bug in the theme, but nine times out of ten, it’s caused by something outside of a theme’s control.
+Occasionally the cause of this can be an error (called a bug) in the theme, but nine times out of ten, it’s caused by something outside of the theme’s control.

-Apps can sometimes cause problems in a theme.
-Themes are increasingly more complex, and adding 3rd party code to a theme can conflict with existing code, and quickly result in errors.
+Apps can cause problems in a theme, as they occasionally take control of the original theme code, sometimes automatically.
+Themes are increasingly more complex, so adding any third-party code to a theme can conflict with its existing files, and quickly result in errors.

-- If the problem has surfaced recently, and you’ve also added an app, try removing that most recent app.
-It’s critical you follow the app developer’s uninstall guide, because often code is left behind in the theme, even if the app is deleted from your admin.
-If you are in any doubt, contact the app developer for assistance.
-You can find their details in your Admin > Apps or search in the theme store for the app name.
+- If a problem has surfaced recently, and you’ve also added an app which coincides with this issue occurring, try removing that most recent app.
+It’s critical you follow the app developer’s uninstall guide, because often code is left behind in the theme, even if the app is deleted from your admin area.
+If you are in any doubt, contact the app developer directly for assistance.
+You can find the app developer’s details here: Shopify Admin > Apps > then choose “Get Support” next to the appropriate app.

 - Remove all unwanted or unused apps.
-Again, it’s critical you follow the app developer’s uninstall guide to properly remove all code from theme files.
+Again, it’s critical you follow the app developer’s uninstall guide to properly remove all code from your theme’s files.

-- Look for any apps that might be related to the issue – for example, if you have an app that manages stock/products/collections, and your issue is with the cart, product or collection pages, try removing that app, or contact the app developer.
+- Look for any apps that might clearly be related to the issue – for example, if you have an app that manages products/collections and your issue is with the product or collection pages, try removing that app, or contact the app developer for assistance.

-- If you have a previous installation (duplicate) of the theme, before apps or custom code were added, you could preview that, to see if the problem still exists.
+- If you have a previous installation (duplicate) of the theme, before apps or custom code were added, you could preview this version, to see if the problem still exists.

 Rollback code changes